Guideline for bulk ATAC Sequencing

 Tagmentation

 There are a variety of published protocols providing guidance for the tagmentation reaction (see references below).
 The tagmentation reaction (enzyme and buffer concentrations) should also be optimized according to the number of nuclei used, to yield an ideal tagmentation profile.
 We recommend using the Illumina chemistry (Illumina Tagment DNA TDE1 Enzyme and Buffer, Cat.-no.: 20034197 or 20034198).
-We can provide aliquots of these reagents upon request.
+Aliquots of these reagents can be provided upon request.

-After tagmentation, the reaction should be purified (e.g. QIAGEN MinElute Reaction Cleanup Kit or Beckman Coulter 1.4x XP beads) and can then be stored at -20°C.
+For full flexibility of the sequencing run planning we prefer the submission of tagmented DNA samples for subsequent indexing PCR and library preparation.
+The tagmented samples should be purified (e.g. QIAGEN MinElute Reaction Cleanup Kit or Beckman Coulter 1.4x XP beads) and can then be stored at -20°C.

 INPUT MATERIAL